-Social Media Marketing, otherwise known as SMM, is the process of using social media platforms to increase exposure, sales, and website traffic.
+Social Media Marketing (SMM) is the process of using social media to increase exposure, sales, and website traffic.
 These platforms give companies the opportunity to build their brand’s character; be it through making pages, posting videos and photos, or by directly interacting with consumers.

-Due to the lack of understanding and approval of the social media algorithm in Sri Lanka, many businesses tend to underestimate the power of using social media as an advertising platform, and stick to older, comparatively inconvenient methods.
+Due to the lack of understanding and approval of the social media algorithm in Sri Lanka, many businesses tend to underestimate the power of using it as an advertising platform, and stick to older, comparatively inconvenient methods.

 Does your business identify with the one above?
 Keep reading, and we’ll tell you what you’re missing out on.

 In order to understand why we need SMM, we must first understand the magnitude of the audience it can reach.
 At present, a majority of your consumer base is bound to have access to a digital device, and thus to social media.

 The Digital 2019 reports from Hootsuite and We are Social reveals that, so far, approximately 45% of the global population can be categorized as active social media users.
 As for 2019, Facebook alone has over 1 billion active users worldwide each day.